Disney’s Swan and Dolphin Restaurants Guide

 Final Thoughts on Restaurants at the Swan and Dolphin

-This wraps up our look at the different restaurants at the Swan and Dolphin.
+This wraps up our look at the different restaurants at Disney’s Swan and Dolphin.
 Hopefully, this article provided you with a good overview of dining options for your upcoming vacation.

-The hotels are both very beautiful, and you can’t beat their prime location on Disney property.
-Additionally, with the new Swan Reserve now open, even more dining options are nearby.
+Both hotels are exquisite, and their prime location on Disney property is difficult to beat.
+Additionally, with the Swan Reserve open next door, more dining options are available nearby.

 Related: Photo Tour of the New Swan Reserve

-I’ll have a separate dining guide coming up that includes restaurants at the Swan Reserve.
-In the meantime, we did a walk-through of Grounds if you’d like to preview the Reserve’s main counter service.
+Eventually, I’ll have a separate dining guide that includes restaurants at the Swan Reserve.
+In the meantime, we did a walk-through of Grounds if you’d like to preview the Swan Reserve’s primary counter service.

 Related: Grounds at the Swan Reserve

 For more dining options in the immediate resort area, you might try the Ale and Compass for breakfast one morning.
-And the Boardwalk Bakery is a decent place to pick up sweet treats, and I love their grilled cheese.
+And the new Boardwalk Deli is a decent place to pick up sweet treats.
+(I love their grilled cheese.)

 Related: Restaurants at Disney’s Boardwalk

-For more information, all of our articles for the Swan and Dolphin are available here, or you might enjoy our entire resort review.
+For more information, all of our articles for the Swan and Dolphin are listed in our complete guide: Disney’s Swan and Dolphin Resort

 Resorts Gal specializes in providing information about resorts, characters, and dining.
 You might enjoy browsing our complete list of Disney Resort Reviews.
 That page links to every single resort review we have available.